jedi58/ossus/linux/excludeResourcesFromLogfile.md

 # Exclude Resources from Logfile

-If you've got a HTTP, IIS, or other access log that you need to review you can easily exclude resources (images, javascript, stylesheets, etc.) using the following:
+If you've got a HTTP, IIS, or other access log that you need to review and/or perform some analysis on you can easily exclude resources (images, javascript, stylesheets, etc.) using the following:

 ```bash
 grep -vE '\.(css|jpe?g|png|ico|js|eot|gif|wof|svg)'